Make more informed purchasing choices. Our comprehensive guide will assist you in choosing the best Hyundai Tucson model year for yourself.

 The primary issue that affected the reliability of the 2009 model was problems with the airbags.
 Some owners reported that airbags did not deploy correctly in accidents, posing a significant safety risk.

 It’s important to note that while this issue was prevalent, not every 2009 Tucson experienced this problem.
-However, the potential risk to safety played a significant role in defining the 2009 model Tucson as the worst year for the first generation.
+However, the potential risk to safety played a vital role in defining the 2009 model Tucson as the worst year for the first generation.

 Best & Worst Years for Hyundai Tucson 2nd Generation (2010-2015)